 Choose your Field

 First, it's important to decide what particular facet of health administration you'd like to pursue.
 You can focus your education towards management, accounting, marketing, communications, or even information technology.
 While you can study each of these separate from a rubric that includes healthcare, you will be well-served by a degree such as a Bachelor of Health Administration that will impart much of the jargon you'll need in that particular industry.
+You can also seek a Bachelor of Science in Health Administration or a Bachelor of Science in Healthcare Management.
 Further, such a specific job title will indicate to employers that you are serious and driven towards healthcare.
 That will go a long way over a person with a general degree in Business Administration.

 As you pursue your major field of interest, you will be well-served with a minor to broaden your field of knowledge.
 You might study accounting as a minor that will help aim you towards the boardroom, or you might augment your learning with technical writing, which might help you find a job writing grants for a university health system.

-Your core major courses will point you towards a world in healthcare and might include, but not be limited to, the following topics:
+Your core healthcare administration courses will point you towards a world in healthcare and might include, but not be limited to, the following topics:

 - Human resources in healthcare